unparalleled-js/docs-1/recipe-ops.md

 - Schedule on-call teams and build escalation policies using Workato recipe logic
 - Flag low transaction counts and notify integration managers
 - Build job history report logs or audit reports in Google Sheets
-- Build recipe reports for an overview of automations, connected apps, etc. in the company
+- Build recipe reports for an overview of automations and connected apps in the company

 ## Connection
 You can monitor recipes in your account, or someone else's account (if they have shared API keys).